English Cottage Gardens Look Like They Belong on a Postcard and Here’s How to Create That Feeling at Home

-You probably fell in love with English cottage gardens the same way most people do through photos that look effortless, full, and somehow perfect.
+You probably fell in love with English cottage gardens the same way I did — through photos that looked effortless, soft, and somehow perfect without trying.

 What Colors Work Best in an English Cottage Garden?